2 days Stift Heiligenkreuz for connoisseurs

 Do you like to travel by motorhome?

 - The closest campsite to Heiligenkreuz Abbey is Camping in the Vienna Woods.
-There are other campsites in the area.
-There you can after a day trip in a Dutch Oven or on the portable grill .
-You can also find Dutch oven accessories can be found here.
+However, there are other campsites in the area.
+There you can, for example, relax with a meal from the Dutch Oven or on the portable grill .
+You can also find Dutch oven accessories here.

 - Do you want to rent a motorhome?
-Then you will find information and here booking options.
+Then you can find booking options here.
 Or do you prefer to travel with a roof tent on the car?
 Also the overnight stay in camping tents is possible.

-- Austria has a comprehensive network of campsites, there are parking spaces in all parts of the country.
-Outside of camping and parking spaces, you can stay overnight for a maximum of one night.
-But be careful: there are regional bans (Tyrol, Vienna).
-Camping Guide for Austria * you can buy it here.
+- Austria has a nationwide network of campsites.
+There are pitches in all parts of the country.
+However, you are only allowed to stay a maximum of one night outside of campsites and parking spaces.
+But be careful: there are additional regional bans (Tyrol, Vienna).
+Better buy the Camping Guide for Austria * here.

 - Why is a folding e-bike useful when camping?